apexfarm/ApexTestKit/README.md

 ## Field Keywords

 These keywords are used to generate field values based on simple rules automatically.
-Here is a dummy example to demo the use of field keywords.
+Here is a dummy example to demo the use of each field keywords.

 ```java
 ATK.prepare(A__c.SObjectType, 10)